-If you have used Microsoft Outlook on your Windows PC, you may have suddenly come across a pop-up up asking if you wanted to archive your old items.
-While Outlook will remind you periodically to do so, in this post, we will see how can Auto archive your old items like email, tasks, notes, contacts, etc., in Microsoft Outlook 2016/2013/2010/2007 to improve Outlook performance in Windows 10/8/7, on demand.
+If you have used Microsoft Outlook on your Windows PC, you may have suddenly come across a pop-up up asking if you wanted to archive your email.
+While Outlook will remind you periodically to do so, in this post, we will see how can Auto archive your old items like email, tasks, notes, contacts, etc., in Microsoft Outlook 2016/2013/2010/2007 to improve Outlook performance in Windows 10/8/7, on-demand.

 AutoArchive feature of Outlook helps manage the space in your mailbox or on the e-mail server that you are using by automatically archiving and moving old items to the following location and storing it in .pst format:

 While you can always manually transfer old items to a storage file by clicking Archive on the File menu, you can also have old items automatically transferred by using the AutoArchive feature.